 We are not a church, so all of our members are involved in a very wide variety of local churches in Cambridge.
 Instead, we seek to unite Christian students who share the same God and the same goal – to make Jesus Christ known to every student in Cambridge!

 Read more about our specific beliefs as a Christian Union here.

 ‘But what about you,’ he asked, ‘Who do you say I am?’ — Luke 9:20

 The claims of Christianity hinge upon Jesus Christ.
 It is simply trust in the good news about him found in the Bible.
 The Christians of CICCU base their lives on this good news and are convinced it’s so great that we want to share it with the whole of Cambridge.

 Want to find out more about Christianity?
-Ask a Christian you know (or email Iona Bhatti) for a copy of an eyewitness account of Jesus’ life, come to one of CICCU’s events, check out a local church, or start right now by watching this video about the man from Bethlehem who walked the earth 2,000 years ago yet is still revered worldwide today:
+Ask a Christian you know (or email Lydia Mugge) for a copy of an eyewitness account of Jesus’ life, come to one of CICCU’s events, check out a local church, or start right now by watching this video about the man from Bethlehem who walked the earth 2,000 years ago yet is still revered worldwide today:

 Anya Brown, a first year lawyer and Christian Union rep for Emmanuel college, writes about some things she wishes she had known before starting at Cambridge as… Read more “Advice for Freshers”